Aurora-Capital-BV/bondmcp-docs/README.md

 Key backend responsibilities include API endpoint management, Trust Layer logic implementation, data processing and orchestration (including calls to LLMs via AWS Bedrock), database interaction with Aurora PostgreSQL (using pgvector), and integration with AWS Cognito for authentication.

 ### Frontend Applications (Next.js)
-The primary frontend for user interaction (`my.bondmcp.com`) and the developer portal (`api.bondmcp.com`) are built as Next.js applications.
+The primary frontend for all developer interactions, including the developer portal, API playground, account management, and API key generation, is `api.bondmcp.com`.
+This unified portal is built as a Next.js application.
 Next.js, a React framework, enables server-side rendering and static site generation.
 The frontend utilizes TypeScript, MagicUI, 21dev components, TailwindCSS, and ShadCN/UI.

-Key frontend aspects include UI components, API interaction, state management, an interactive API playground, and rendering of Markdown-based documentation (MDX).
+Key frontend aspects include UI components for the developer portal, API interaction, state management, an interactive API playground, user account and billing management interfaces, and rendering of Markdown-based documentation (MDX).

 ### AWS Infrastructure
 BondMCP leverages a comprehensive suite of AWS services: